Andriisu/DatabaseLessons/Lesson2/Assigment_Lesson_2.md

 1. Calculate number of customers and average customers’ age.
-2. Calculate number of customers, show the age of the oldest and youngest customer, who did not subscribe on NewsLetter.
+2. Calculate number of customers, show the age of the oldest and youngest customer, who did not subscribe on <b>NewsLetter</b>.

 #### Homepro.Schedules
-3. Calculate the number of rows with JobType ‘Remodeling’.
+3. Calculate the number of rows with <b>JobType='Remodeling'</b>.
-4. Calculate the count of each JobType.
+4. Calculate the count of each <b>JobType</b>.
 5. Find the earliest and the last date when we have scheduled work.

 #### Homepro.Quotes